 Here are a few simple things you can do to help your baby’s development at this age:

-- Talk to your baby: your baby is interested in conversation, so talking about everyday things, like what you’re doing, will help her understand what words mean.
+- Talk to your baby: your baby is interested in conversation, so talking about everyday things, like what you’re doing, will help your baby understand what words mean.
 The more talk, the better!

-- Listen and respond to your baby’s babbling: this will build his language, communication and literacy skills, and make him feel ‘heard’, loved and valued.
+- Listen and respond to your baby’s babbling: this will build their language, communication and literacy skills, and make them feel ‘heard’, loved and valued.
 It’s important to respond by talking or making sounds in your own warm and loving way.
-Your baby will enjoy hearing your voice go up and down and love watching your facial expressions as you talk to him.
+Your baby will enjoy hearing your voice go up and down and love watching your facial expressions as you talk.

 - Read with your baby: you can encourage your baby’s talking and imagination by reading books together, telling stories, singing songs and reciting nursery rhymes.